-The key concept is that increasing the number of cloud condensation nuclei (CCN) while keeping cloud liquid water constant results in more, smaller, droplets, and an increase in cloud albedo, the "Twomey" or "first indirect" effect (Twomey, 1974).
-However, liquid water path (LWP) rarely remains constant, and these changes can produce radiative impacts of the same order as those predicted from the Twomey hypothesis (e.g., Lohmann and Feichter, 2005, Isaksen et al. 2009).
-For example, precipitation and evaporation cause changes in LWP.
-Enhanced entrainment in polluted clouds not only affects LWP (Ackerman et al, 2004), but can also affect neighboring clouds where aerosols were not injected (Porch et al., 1990).
-A greater concentration of small drops has been hypothesized to suppress precipitation because the coalescence efficiency of cloud droplets increases strongly with droplet size (Albrecht, 1989), although robust relationships amongst changes in precipitation, cloud albedo, and cloud coverage have not yet been established from observations.
-The macrophysical response to aerosol injection depends on the environment; this is illustrated for example in large eddy simulations (Wang and Feingold 2009a, 2009b; Wang et al. 2010, 2011).
-Stratocumulus clouds also tend to naturally "buffer" against processes (such as changing aerosol) that change cloud albedo and precipitation (Stevens and Feingold, 2009), for example through changes in entrainment.
+The key concept is that increasing the number of cloud condensation nuclei (CCN) while keeping cloud liquid water constant results in more, smaller droplets, and an increase in cloud albedo, the "Twomey" effect (Twomey 1974).
+However, liquid water path (LWP) rarely remains constant, due to changes in precipitation and entrainment with increasing aerosol (Ackerman et al 2004), and these changes can produce radiative impacts of the same order as those predicted from the Twomey hypothesis (e.g., Lohmann and Feichter 2005).
+Stratocumulus clouds also tend to naturally "buffer" against processes (such as changing aerosol) that change cloud albedo and precipitation (Stevens and Feingold 2009), for example through changes in entrainment.
+As a consequence, robust relationships among changes in precipitation, cloud albedo, and cloud coverage have not yet been established from observations.
 Furthermore, we have inadequate observations to analyze the processes which influence these cloud properties.
-The challenges in understanding all of the feedbacks involved, and when the introduction of aerosols leads to greater albedo, and when it does not, points to the need both for careful data analysis, and for greater observational capability.
+The challenges in understanding all of the feedbacks involved, and when the introduction of aerosols leads to greater albedo and when it does not, points to the need both for careful data analysis and for greater observational capability.

-3.1 Key Uncertainties
+3.1 Key uncertainties